ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 ### 1.1 Purpose

-The purpose of this specification is to outline how a `node` can securely act as an `Actor` on behalf of a `Principal`.
+The purpose of this specification is to outline how a `Node` can securely act as an `Actor` on behalf of a `Principal`.
-It provides clear guidance for both architecture and implementation to enable permissioned operations that fully align with Zero Trust principles, ensuring secure and controlled interactions.
+It provides clear guidance for both architecture and implementation to enable permissioned operations that fully align with Zero Trust principles, ensuring secure interactions with strictly bounded permissions.

 ### 1.2 Key Features

 The `Identity Actor Model` enhances user, role and group management with:

-- **Direct Link Between Identities and `Actor Models`:** Users, roles and groups are mapped directly to `Actor Models`, ensuring clear alignment with system roles and requirements.
+- **Direct Link Between Identities and `Actor Models`:** Users, roles and groups are mapped directly to `Actor Models`.

-- **Flexible Authorization Options:** Combine `Actor Models` using Union, Intersection, and Difference to support complex permission scenarios.
+- **Customizable `Actor Models`:** Combine `Actor Models` using Union, Intersection, and Difference to support complex permission scenarios.

 These features make the `Identity Actor Model` a secure, efficient, and scalable solution for modern systems.